danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 We also propose to calculate Uno’s time-dependent AUC at a specific time horizon *t*.
 More explanations and details are in the paper.

 The time horizon to calculate the time-dependent measures was set to 5 years.
 Values close to 1 indicate good discrimination ability, while values close to 0.5 indicated poor discrimination ability.
-We used the time horizon at 4.95 and not 5 years since controls are considered patients at risk after the time horizon and we administratively censored at 5 years to minimize the violation of PH assumption (see paragraph 1.3).
+We used the time horizon at 4.95 and not 5 years since controls are considered patients at risk after the time horizon and we administratively censored at 5 years to minimize the violation of PH assumption.

 ``` r
 # Libraries needed